Saturday, April 20, 2024

 54. Linux process explorer

-Linux Process Explorer is an exceptional system monitoring tool, surpassing the capabilities of OSX or Windows System Activity Monitor.
-If you have ever enjoyed using “top” and “ps,” then I suggest trying out the Linux Process Explorer; it’s so much more effective at obtaining system process and resource information!
+Linux Process Explorer is a process monitoring tool similar to the activity monitor for OSX or the Windows system.
+If you like “top” and “ps,” then I suggest you use the Linux process explorer as it’s more usable and effective to get the system process and resource information.

 55. nmon – Monitor Linux Performance